kcdevdes/kcdevdes/README.md

 <br />

-I like talking and playing video games with my friends!⌨️ </br>Do you like ✨ _Rainbow 6 Siege_ ✨ by any chance?
+I enjoy talking and playing video games with my friends!⌨️

 <br />

 ## About me...

-- 🔭 I’m currently working on Android Application with Kotlin
+- 🔭 I’m currently working on React and Android programming.
-- 🌱 I’m currently learning Kotlin, Android, Node.js, AWS tech, and Javascript.
+- 🌱 I’m currently learning React.js, Kotlin, Android, Node.js, AWS tech, and Javascript.
 - 🤔 I’m looking for someone to collaborate with!!
 - 💬 Ask me anything you wonder.